markdown-confluence/markdown-confluence/README.md

 ```

 ### Example Workflow
-1. Install and configure the obsidian-confluence plugin.
+1. Install and configure the `confluence-integration` plugin.
 2. Create a folder in your Obsidian vault named "Confluence Pages" (or the folder name you specified in the settings).
 3. Add notes to this folder or add the connie-publish frontmatter to other notes.
 4. Click the cloud icon in the ribbon or use the "Publish All to Confluence" command to publish your notes to Confluence.